Academic Support

 The Learning Center

-Open days, evenings and some weekend hours, the Learning Center provides individualized help to all interested students.
+Open evenings Monday through Thursday, the Learning Center provides individualized help to all interested students.
 Instructors and peer tutors offer help in math, science, languages and paper writing.
 There is no charge for these services, and you can come as often as you want.

-The Math Center offers opportunities to receive help from peers and math teachers.
+The STEM Center offers opportunities to receive help from peers and math and science teachers.
 This is a great space to work and do homework even if you do not have questions.

 Languages